 - Convenience Sampling.
 Multiple administrative methods were used to survey a representative sample of PLWH in the Houston Area proportional to geographic, demographic, transmission risk, and other characteristics.
 Despite extensive efforts, respondents were not randomly selected, and the resulting sample is not proportional to current HIV prevalence.
 To mitigate this bias, data were statistically weighted for sex at birth, primary race/ethnicity, and age group using current HIV prevalence for the Houston EMA (2018).
 Results presented from Chapters 2 through the end of this report are proportional for these three demographic categories only.
-Similarly, the majority of respondents were Ryan White HIV/AIDS Program clients at the time of data collection, but may have received services outside the program that are similar to those currently funded.
-Therefore, it not possible to determine if results reflect non-Ryan White systems. - Margin of Error.
+Similarly, the majority respondents were Ryan White HIV/AIDS Program clients at the time of data collection, but may have received services outside the program that are similar to those currently funded.
+Therefore, it not possible to determine if results reflect non-Ryan White - Margin of Error.
 Staff met the minimum sampling plan goal of at least 588 valid surveys for a margin of error of 4.00%, based on a 95% confidence interval.
 This indicates that 95% of the time, the quantitative results reported this document are anticipated to be correct by a margin of 4 percentage points.
 For this reason, results reported in this document are statistically significant, generalizable, and are suitable for planning purposes to draw general conclusions about the overall needs and experiences of people living with HIV in the Houston area. - Reporting Bias.
 Survey participants were self-selected and self-identified, and the answers they provided to survey questions were self-reported.
 Since the survey tool was anonymous, data could not be corroborated with medical or other records.
-Consequently, results Page | 8 should not be used as empirical evidence of reported health or treatment outcomes.
-Other data sources should be used if confirmation of results is needed.
+Consequently, results

-- Instrumentation.
+- should not be used as empirical evidence of reported health or treatment outcomes.
+Other data sources should be used if confirmation of results is needed. - Instrumentation.
 Full data accuracy cannot be assured due to variability in comprehension and completeness of surveys by individual respondents.
 Though trained staff performed real-time quality reviews of each survey, there were missing data as well as indications of misinterpretation of survey questions.
 It is possible that literacy and language barriers contributed to this limitation as well. - Data management.
 The use of both staff and contractors to enter survey data could have produced transcription and transposition errors in the dataset.
-A line-list level data cleaning protocol was applied to help mitigate errors.
+A line-list level data cleaning protocol was applied to help mitigate errors. - PLWH needs after the 2020 COVID-19 Pandemic: The data presented in this report were collected prior to the emergence of the 2020 COVID-19 pandemic, and therefore do not reflect the needs of PLWH in the Houston Area as related to the pandemic.